This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 Angus was born on Gabriola Feb.
 27, 1887 as recorded in the B.C.
 Archives.
 He enrolled in the Army in 1915 arriving in England aboard the SS Missanabrie Nov.
 23 1915.He suffered a gunshot wound at the Battle of the Somme Sept.
 15, 1916 while serving with the 47th Canadians.
 After recovery in England he returned to France to suffer a second wound.
 He and brother Samuel are on the Honor Roll of Gabriola Island.
 Angus listed himself as a farmer on his marriage certificate.
 He married Mary Taylor July 7, 1922 in the Gabriola Presbyterian Church.
 Mary's maiden name was Quinton.
 Her first husband's name was Taylor of whom we have no knowledge.
 Mary was a widow with a son William Taylor.
 Billie Taylor was a wonderful man, a fisherman, who always had the best boat and the most modern equipment.
 Angus and Mary lived on Gabriola but had no children of their own.
 After Mary died Angus married again and lived in Victoria.
 Angus died Dec.
 31, 1964 in Saanich.
 He was buried in the Esquimalt Veterans cemetery.

 The last of Jonathan and Helen/Ellen's children was a girl, my father's favorite.
-She had a child out of wedlock, Carl Martin.
+She had a child out of wedlock in 1911, Carl Martin.
 Carl was a wonderful man.
 He had a great career as a fireman for the city of Vancouver.
 He lived for many years in Burnaby but moved to the Okanagen valley where he died in 1995.
 Carl was married to Greta and had one son Edward.
 Nellie married Emick Sparrow April 17, 1913 in St. Paul's Church Nanaimo.
 Emick was the son of John Charles Sparrow and Mary of the First Nations.
 They had a child James Gordon Sparrow who died Sept.
 20, 1913 at less than one year of age.
 Nellie died Nov.
 16, 1916 of tuberculosis.